Riley County has several local resources available to help provide a variety of services to people in our community.

 When the Unthinkable Happens...How Should You Handle a Rape Attempt?

-- It depends on your physical and emotional state, the situation, and the rapist's personality.
+- It depends on your physical and emotional state, the each individual situation.
 There is no right or wrong answer, surviving is the goal.

 - Try to escape.
 Scream.
 Be rude.
 Make noise to discourage your attacker from following.